shantanuprasadbtech/Java-PlateMate/README.md

 This system enables the restaurant staff to efficiently take orders from customers and manage them effectively.
 It ensures seamless communication between the kitchen and the service staff to deliver a smooth dining experience.

-### Inventory Management

-The system keeps track of the restaurant's inventory in real-time.
-It monitors the ingredients, supplies, and alerts the concerned personnel when any item reaches a pre-defined low level, ensuring that the restaurant operations are never affected due to the unavailability of resources.

 ### User-friendly Interface

 The application has a user-friendly interface that allows employees to quickly understand and adapt to the system, minimizing the training period.